BookGen/SerialStyle/README.md

-# Serial
+# SerialStyle

 A collection of styles for use with [BookGen](https://github.com/marrus-sh/BookGen/), especially suited to serialized works.
-Featuring :
+Featuring:

-+ Serif, Sans, and Largetype Sans PDF forms
++ Standard Serif and Largetype Sans PDF forms
 + Additional information on chapter­‑only PDFs for ease of distribution
 + Trade (6x9in) page size
 + CSS stylesheet